merge-api/react-agent-handler-chat/README.md

 This package provides a simple React hook to integrate the Agent Handler Chat widget into your React application.
 It handles script loading, initialization, and provides a clean React API.

+**Design Philosophy**: Config is immutable after mount.
+The hook loads the script once, initializes once, and cleans up on unmount.
+This eliminates unnecessary complexity and provides optimal performance.

 For detailed information about the Agent Handler Chat widget architecture and how this package works, please refer to the [agent-handler-chat README](https://github.com/merge-api/agent-handler-chat).

 ## Installation